torvalds/linux/Documentation/fb/fbcon.rst

 you don't do anything, the kernel configuration tool will select one for you, usually an 8x16 font.

+.. admonition:: GOTCHA

-GOTCHA: A common bug report is enabling the framebuffer without enabling the framebuffer console.
+   A common bug report is enabling the framebuffer without enabling the framebuffer console.
 Depending on the driver, you may get a blanked or garbled display, but the system still boots to completion.
 If you are fortunate to have a driver that does not alter the graphics chip, then you will still get a VGA console.

 B. Loading
 ==========